 A popular event hosted for many years by the Lions was their annual carnival and parade, which was always a summer highlight for people of all ages.
 One very unique 1988 fundraiser was a “Building lot lottery” where first prize was a 65’ x 140’ building lot.

 The Lions supported many local causes, including Pelham Cares, Wellspring Niagara, Welland Hospital Foundation, as well as Lions International projects such as Dog Guides and Lake Joseph Camp for the Blind.

 The Fonthill Lions Club sponsored the Fenwick Lions Club when that club was chartered in 1949.
 In 1980 the two local clubs worked together to raise funds to purchase a Leader Dog.

 The Fonthill Lions have the unique distinction of being “The Motto Makers” for Lions International.
-In 1954, Fonthill Lion Doug Stephenson’s motto of “We Serve” was chosen from 6,000 entries as Lions International’s motto.
+In 1954, Fonthill Lion Doug Stephenson’s motto of “We Serve” was chosen from 6,000 entries as Lions International’s global motto.

 Always known for their “We Serve” commitment, the Fonthill Lions proudly display numerous scrapbooks showcasing many unique events, activities, fundraisers, all to support giving back to the community.

 The year 2020 marked the Fonthill Lions 75th anniversary, unfortunately a year when celebrations were not possible due to the pandemic.
 In fact, most community events were cancelled, somewhat hindering community spirit locally and around the globe.
 Yet despite the challenges, the Fonthill Lions continued their diehard devotion to local community service.
 Rich in tradition, the Fonthill Lions Club continues to flourish today, serving its community, welcoming new members and preserving historical memories for future generations.